Folsom Palladio Free Summer Concert Series

-Folsom, Calif. – Adding to the summer’s growing list of free concerts, Palladio at Broadstone in Folsom welcomes the first announcement for the 2022 Free Summer Concerts Series lineup.
+Folsom, Calif. – Adding to the summer’s growing list of free concerts, Palladio at Broadstone in Folsom welcomes Live Music in the Piazza for the 2025 Free Summer Concerts Series lineup.

-Family-friendly and always free, open-air outdoor concerts in Folsom, California.
+Family-friendly and always free, open-air outdoor concerts in Folsom, California happen on Friday nights from 7:30 to 9:30 pm, unless noted otherwise.

 Grab the family, bring your chairs and settle in for an evening of entertainment.
-This summer’s musical journey offers a little something for everyone.
-Enjoy modern hits, classic rock to mellow 70’s band and high energy party music.
+This summer’s musical journey includes hip party band, dance and a DJ glow party.

 Arrive early and make an evening of it.
 The Palladio offers a wide-ranging selection of tasty eats, cold drinks and sweet snacks.
 Explore your dining options here.